 - Test your internet connection, speakers, and microphone.
 Schedule a test event with a friend to work out bugs.
 Or, join a little before the call to test your tools.

 - Find a quiet place.
 Others will be able to hear you more clearly when you participate and you can talk freely without disturbing others.
 This is especially important if you’re moderating the call.

 - Designate a co-host.
 They can help you moderate the chat and support participants if you are talking or presenting.

 - Create an agenda and/or presentation.
 Send around materials in advance for people to review so they are primed to talk about them during the event.

 - Share your screen and present.
 A lot of conferencing options, including Zoom, allow you to share your screen and present to the group.

 - Make sure you let your volunteers know how to join the virtual event ahead of time and offer help in getting up to speed on the technology.

 - Encourage participation.
 Sharing in a virtual environment can be hard and feel kind of weird at first.
 Try an ice breaker!
 Have everyone introduce themselves (including you), share why they joined your event, where they’re from, and anything else you’d like to know about them!
 Call on others to introduce themselves.

 - Use the “Brady Bunch view."
 Zoom has multiple views you can use during the call.
 The “gallery view” allows you to see all participants at one time.

 - Encourage people to use the chat and check it frequently.
 Some people are more comfortable typing their thoughts into the chat box, especially as you’re just getting started.
-It helps if you have a co-facilitator helping you monitor the chat.
+It helps if you have a co-host helping you monitor the chat.